 Applicants with Vocational Education and Training (VET) Study

-Applicants whose highest level of study since leaving secondary education is a complete Vocational Education and Training (VET) qualification are advised to seek provisional entry into the Bachelor of Education (Early Childhood and Primary).
+Applicants whose highest level of study since leaving secondary education is a complete Vocational Education and Training (VET) qualification (Certificate IV or higher) are advised to seek provisional entry into the Bachelor of Education (Early Childhood and Primary).

 Applicants with Higher Education Study